Vel-San/killing-floor-docker/README.md

 KF_MAP=
 # 1 Begginer, 2 Normal, 4 Hard, 5 Suicidal, 7 Hell On Earth
 KF_DIFFICULTY=
-# 0 - 4 waves, 1 - 7 waves, 2 - 10 waves
+# 0 --> 4 waves, 1 --> 7 waves, 2 --> 10 waves
 KF_GAME_LENGTH=
 # Server Name
 KF_SERVER_NAME=
 # Game Password, Do not provide the parameter if you want no password
 KF_GAME_PASS=
 # Mutators to be enabled by default on server startup; sepereate by a Comma
-# And make sure to configure your System/ directory before building to add the mutators
+# Use docker volume to modify and edit your mutators/maps
 KF_MUTATORS=
 # Admin Name
 KF_ADMIN_NAME=